cgerson/wiki-wars/README.md

 # wiki-wars

 This script has two options:
-- Common links: generate a list of the Wikipedia links that selected pages have in common, or
+- Common links: generate a list of the Wikipedia links that will lead from one page to another
 - Common words: return number of words pages have in common

 How to use: